backube/volsync/docs/usage/rclone/index.rst

 - High fan-out data replication from a central site to many (edge) sites

-With this method, Scribe synchronizes data from a ReplicationSource to a ReplicationDestination using `Rclone <https://rclone.org/>`_ using an intermediary storage system like AWS S3.
+With this method, VolSync synchronizes data from a ReplicationSource to a ReplicationDestination using `Rclone <https://rclone.org/>`_ using an intermediary storage system like AWS S3.

 ----------------------------------